stlllll/2113game/README.md

 2.go through sessions for three times.

 session process:
-(1)some random events happen and may influence your decision.(Like one course have a good lecturer, and you can develop more ability spending the same time.
-Then you may consider spend more time on study)
-(2)decide how to distribute the time on different things (see below to find details about "spending time on things").
+(1)some random events happen and may influence you.(Like one course have a good lecturer, this may make you study easier) (2)decide how to distribute the time (total 20) on different things (see below to find details about "spending time on things").
 (3)According to the above decision, the player's corresponding ability get improved.

-3. After the final, the player has a corresponding probability to accomplish one of the 'target tasks' according to one or some certain abilities.
+3. After the final, through the efforts, the player will have a chance to accomplish the target tasks chosen before

 After 8 semesters the student graduates.
-A transcript of the student will be generated according to accomplished tasks and outstanding abilities.
+A transcript of the student will be generated according to accomplished tasks.

 The total six tasks include
 1.Join student associations